-Once you’ve have created your foundations, it’s much easier to map out the website layout.
+Once you have created your foundations, it’s much easier to map out the website layout.

-Here you really need to play about to see what fits and goes well with you overall design.
+Here you really need to play about to see what fits and goes well with your overall design.
 If you already have some brand guidelines then consider these.
-After all, your website is a piece of marketing material that needs to be inline with your brand.
+After all, your website is a piece of marketing material that needs to be in line with your brand.
 If you haven’t got brand guidelines, experiment with different fonts and sizes.

 Consider the hierarchy of your text.
 The important nits of information should be more eye-catching than less important bits.
 This can be done through font size, font weight or eve position.
 Think about how your eyes move around the page to position them in the best place.

 Like with the typography, this stage is much easier if you already have brand guidelines.
 You should use the hex references listed.
 These begin with a #.
 As printers create colours from 4 coloured inks (cyan, magenta, yellow and black) and monitors use 3 LED lights (red, green and blue), a CYMK colour will not look the same on-screen as it does on paper.